merenlab/anvio.org/help/main/programs/anvi-compute-functional-enrichment-in-pan/index.md

                                           &#45;&#45;annotation&#45;source FUNCTION_SOURCE
 </div>

-The <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> must contain at least one categorical data layer in <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span>, and you must choose one of these categories to define your pan-groups with the `--category-variable` parameter.
-You can see available variables with <span class="artifact-p">[anvi-show-misc-data](/help/main/programs/anvi-show-misc-data)</span> program with the parameters `-t layers --debug`.
+The <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> must contain at least one categorical data layer in <span class="artifact-n">[misc-data-layers](/help/main/artifacts/misc-data-layers)</span>, and you must select one of these categories to define your pangenome groups using the `--category-variable` parameter.
+You can view available variables using the <span class="artifact-p">[anvi-show-misc-data](/help/main/programs/anvi-show-misc-data)</span> program with the parameters `-t layers --debug`.

-The <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> must have at least one functional annotation source, and you must choose one of these sources with the `--annotation-source`.
-If you do not know which functional annotation sources are available in your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, you can use the `--list-annotation-sources` parameter to find out.
+The <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> must contain at least one functional annotation source, and you must specify one of these sources using the `--annotation-source` parameter.
+If you are unsure which functional annotation sources are available in your <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, you can use the `--list-annotation-sources` parameter to identify them.

 ### Additional options

-By default, gene clusters with the same functional annotation will be merged.
-But if you provide the `--include-gc-identity-as-function` parameter and set the annotation source to be 'IDENTITY', anvi'o will treat gene cluster names as functions and enable you to investigate enrichment of each gene cluster independently.
-This is how you do it:
+By default, gene clusters with identical functional annotations will be merged.
+However, if you provide the `--include-gc-identity-as-function` parameter and set the annotation source to 'IDENTITY', anvi'o will treat gene cluster names as functions and enable you to investigate the enrichment of each gene cluster independently.
+This is accomplished as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;compute&#45;functional&#45;enrichment&#45;in&#45;pan &#45;p <span class="artifact&#45;n">[pan&#45;db](/help/main/artifacts/pan&#45;db)</span>\